nagavenkata085/mintleaf/doc/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | The ID of the changeset
-delimiter | Sql DDL/DML statement delimiter
-userdata | user defined columns that one can store additional meta data of the changeset.
+id | The ID of the changeset and it should be unique delimiter | Sql DDL/DML statement delimiter userdata | user defined columns that one can store additional meta data of the changeset.

-For example, a file 'abcdb-changeset.sql' contains the following two changesets: create schema and create tables
+**_For example, a file 'abcdb-changeset.sql' contains the following two changesets: create schema and create tables_**

 ```sql